johannessarpola/jv-chunker/README.md

 # Chunker

-Divides a file into many files based on rows
+Divides a files in folder into many files based on number of rows